ExtraSuperCoolTeam/ProjectWireframes/README.md

 * [ ] User can login to the course.
 * [ ] User can view a list of course materials broken down into weeks.
-  * [ ] User can see a privew of the week's material with an image and title.
+  * [ ] User can see a preview of the week's material with an image and title.
-  * [ ] User can identity the week they are on by UI/UX difference on the current week.
+  * [ ] User can identify the week they are on by UI/UX difference on the current week.
 * [ ] User can tap on a week to see a detailed view of that material.
   * [ ] User can watch the week's video, follow through instructions, read description on this page.
   * [ ] User can track their progress on this page.